cocos/cocos-docs/en/editor/assets/index.md

 When creating an asset, select the folder where to place the asset in the tree asset list, then the new asset will be created in the currently selected folder directory.
 If a folder isn't selected, the new asset will be created in the current root directory (`assets`) by default.

-For more about assets, please refer to [Asset Manual](../../asset/index.md).
+For additional information about Assets, please refer to the [Asset](../../asset/index.md) documentation.

 ### Selecting assets